 Ayurveda is said to have some great benefits for the human body.
 It helps in building a proper connection between the body, mind, spirit, and emotions.
 Physical as well as mental health is ensured with the herbal medicines.
 There are no side effects of Ayurveda thus it makes the body completely fit.
 The vitality of the body is established with the usage of herbs and proper nutrition.
 Ayurveda helps the body to achieve mental and physical balance.
 The treatment of every individual is based on his/her body composition, i.e., the dominance of particular doshas or energies.

 Ayurveda can cure metabolic and chronic ailments including those because of stress.
 Ayurvedic medicines can be a remedy for a number of ailments like inflammation, hormonal imbalance and digestive disorders and auto immune system disrupting diseases.
 It can be a remedy for depression, Alzheimer’s disease, anxiety, cancer, high blood pressure, asthma, dementia, herpes, Parkinson’s disease and issues related to menstruation.
+Medical tourism and wellness tourism facilitator companies often offer special rejuvenating packages for patients and tourists in Ayurvedic retreats in India.

 Results of Ayurvedic treatment